Don-Kountouris/T1A3/README.md

 "Only guess 1 letter at a time please."
 - If the player enters more the one letter at a time the game will notify the player that this is not allowed and neither add not deduct a game life.

+Outcome

+"Congratulations, you have won this round!"
+- If the player wins the game, the player is notified.

+"Game over, better luck next time."
+- If the player loses the game, the player is notified.